Arkowne/vbc-computercraft/README.md

    Replace `your_ip` with your actual server address (e.g., `http://0.0.0.0:4334` if you are in localhost).

+4. Add a monitor and a speaker (can work without but recommanded to correctly use VBC)

 ***

 ### 🖥️ Start the Server